Anti-Inflammatory Diet Plan →

 Jump to Recipe

 This is what I call a “faux fancy” dessert.
-Like when you want to make an impressive holiday dessert but you don’t have a lot of time, baked fruit is great “feeling so fancy” option.
+Like when you want to make an impressive holiday dessert but don’t have a lot of time, baked fruit is a great “feeling so fancy” option.
 Haha, you get that right?
-Seriously, check out these dessert recipes –> Fruit Bake with Caramelized Apples or my family favorite Spiced Hot Fruit Bake.
-Well my friends, these Baked Pears with whip cream are right up there with it!
-Quick to make and SUPER easy to make, too!
+Seriously, check out these dessert recipes –> Fruit Bake with Caramelized Apples or my family’s favorite Spiced Hot Fruit Bake.
+Well, my friends, these Glazed Pears with whipped cream are right up there with it!
+Quick to make and SUPER easy, too!

 Before we chat about the recipe, I’ll let you in on my FAUX FANCY dessert tip!
-Arrange pears in a bowl with the whipped cream and garnish with fresh greenery or pine and you got yourself a Martha Stewart looking dessert.
+Arrange pears in a bowl with the whipped cream, garnish with fresh greenery or pine, and you’ve got yourself a Martha Stewart-looking dessert.
 I aim to please. 😉

 pears with whip cream, baked